BookingSync/operations/README.md

 end
 ```

-It is up to the developer which notion to use but we definitely recommend a uniform application-wide approach to be established.
+It is up to the developer which notion to use but we recommend a uniform application-wide approach to be established.

-In order to resolve an error message from error code, the contract's MessageResolver is used.
-So the rules are exactly the same as for the failures returned by `Operations::Contract`.
+To resolve an error message from an error code, the contract's MessageResolver is used.
+So the rules are the same as for the failures returned by `Operations::Contract`.

 It is possible to pass multiple preconditions.
-They will be evaluated all at once and if even one of them fails - operation fails as well.
+They will be evaluated all at once and if even one of them fails - the operation fails as well.

 ```ruby
 class Post::Publish